gabbyevaristo/barrl/README.md

 # Barrl
 Never wait for a bartender again <br/>

-For more information about our project, check out our Wiki page [here.](https://github.com/tschelbs18/barrl/wiki)
+For more information about our project overview and goals, check out our Wiki page [here.](https://github.com/tschelbs18/barrl/wiki)
 <br/> <br/>

 ## How to build a Barrl